-The weather is hot and the end-of-year work commitments have wound down (hopefully), which means it’s time to get out of the city for a day or two.
+It's the weekend and the weather is hot, which means it's time to get out of the city for a day or two.

 But that doesn’t mean you have to head to the beach.
 With all those wide strips of sand lying around south-east Queensland it’s easy to forget Brisbane is an easy drive away from mountains in the north, south and west.